from copy import deepcopy

 Returns:

-A new ``IRanges`` is with the gap regions.
+A new ``IRanges``'s with the gap regions.

 """